girder/large_image/README.rst

 Installation
 ------------

-In addition to installing the ``large-image`` package, you'll need at least one tile source (a ``large-image-source-xxx`` package).
+In addition to installing the base ``large-image`` package, you'll need at least one tile source which corresponds to your target file format(s) (a ``large-image-source-xxx`` package).
 You can install everything from the main project with one of these commands:

 Pip
 ~~~